nixworks/public/news/2010/12/13/a-liberian-owned-cargo-vessel-with-24-filipino-crew-is-seized-by-somali-pirates-550-nautical-miles-from-the-coast-of-india.md

 7. [A Turkish ship is hijacked by Somali pirates more than 1,000 miles away from the coast of Somalia and closer to India. ](/news/2010/03/23/a-turkish-ship-is-hijacked-by-somali-pirates-more-than-1-000-miles-away-from-the-coast-of-somalia-and-closer-to-india.md) _Context: India, Somali pirates_
 8. [ Somali pirates release the Indian cargo ship "Al Rafiquei" one day after hijacking it. ](/news/2009/03/22/somali-pirates-release-the-indian-cargo-ship-al-rafiquei-one-day-after-hijacking-it.md) _Context: India, Somali pirates_
 9. [ Somali pirates hijack the Indian cargo ship "Al Rafiquei". ](/news/2009/03/21/somali-pirates-hijack-the-indian-cargo-ship-al-rafiquei.md) _Context: India, Somali pirates_
-10. [ Piracy in Somalia:: The Indian Navy frigate INS "Tabar" destroys a pirate ship and forces the abandonment of another pirate vessel off the coast of Somalia. ](/news/2008/11/19/piracy-in-somalia-the-indian-navy-frigate-ins-tabar-destroys-a-pirate-ship-and-forces-the-abandonment-of-another-pirate-vessel-off-the.md) _Context: India, Somali pirates_
+10. [ The Indian Navy foils an attempt by Somali pirates to hijack a merchant ship in Gulf of Aden. ](/news/2008/11/11/the-indian-navy-foils-an-attempt-by-somali-pirates-to-hijack-a-merchant-ship-in-gulf-of-aden.md) _Context: India, Somali pirates_